 Using data to understand your customers

-Your database or customer relationship management system (CRM) holds valuable information about your customers that will help you to understand their needs.
+Your database or customer relationship management system (CRM) holds valuable information about your customers that will help you understand their needs.

 Investigate the data you hold on your customers, it can tell you a lot.
 Look for patterns so you can see when your customers typically make orders.
 You can also use the data to analyse your performance.
 Check how quickly you're responding to orders or delivering goods.